Some posts contain compensated links. Please read this disclaimer for more info.

 Camping in Baška Voda

 Want to stay on the beach near Biokovo?
 You’ve got two campsite options in Baška Voda.
 In the first place and closest to town there’s Baško Polje.
 Notably, it has lots of little wooden camping huts.
 They're nestled in the shade of a pine forest next to the beach.
 After that, and a little further south, Camping Krvavica has a brilliant terrace, garden and other facilities.
-Both accommodate mobile homes.
-Moreover, both are fantastic.
+Both tents and vans/campers are accommodated at Krvavica.
+Moreover, both these campsites are fantastic.

 If you're planning to go hiking in the mountains of Biokovo, it's worth considering going with a guide.
 Alternatively, if you're going in your own group, plan your route before you set off.
 Tell someone outside your party about the route you plan to take.
 In fact, it's a good idea to leave a map of your route at your lodgings.
 Charge your mobile phones.
 Make sure you have appropriate footwear.
 Specifically, sandals and flip-flops are not appropriate for tackling the mountain areas.
 Wear trainers (sneakers) or, better, boots - even in summer.
 Also, don't wear camouflage clothing.
 It makes you difficult to spot if you get in trouble.
 And, make sure you check the weather forecast.